saaverdo/flask-alb-app/README.md

 ## Simple app
 This simple flask app is working with mysql.
-It'll show client's IP and server's hostname and write this info into mysql database.
+It'll show client's IP and server's hostname and write this info into sqlite or mysql database.
+Database usage depends on environment variable `FLASK_CONFIG`.
+By default sqlite will be used.
+To work with MySQL set config value to mysql:
+`export FLASK_CONFIG=mysql`

 ## Installation:
-### DB settings
+### DB settings for MySQL
 DB connection parameters could be defined with environment variables (example with default values)

 `MYSQL_USER`="admin"